 The BP Pedestrian Bridge is one of the most popular attractions in Millennium Park, and it often attracts large crowds of visitors who come to admire its beauty.

 Visitors can enjoy unobstructed panoramic views of some of the city’s most iconic landmarks while walking across the bridge.
-Most of the landscapes surrounding the girder footbridge are made by the landscape architect Terry Guen.
+Architect Terry Guen makes most of the landscapes surrounding the girder footbridge.

 History and Construction